Golem-Base/docs/getting_started.md

 # 🐍 Using our Python SDK

 We also have a Python SDK if that's your language of choice.
+Start by following the steps above under [Configuration](#configuration).

 > Most systems already have python version 3 installed, available directly through the python command.
 Make sure by typing the following:
 >